western-greece-developers/meetup/meetups/8/README.md

 - Free and public IoT Cloud platform: The Things Network (ctranoris)
 - SmartPie - Home Automation For Hackers (Dimitris Karakasilis) (Project presentation and call for contributors, pet project candidate)
 - Introduction to Real Time Operating Systems (RTOSs - Zephyr)
+- Minicash (A cryptocurrency without blockchain).
+Introduction and test drive (workshop).
+You should bring with you your laptop.
+Minicash runs on **linux** with **python 3.5 or 3.6**.
+    - Prerequisites: Basic knowledge on what is asymmetric cryptography, cryptocurrency consesus and proof of work.
+Very basic linux command line skills.
 --
 **Meetups History**